wangjia007bond/3scale-custom-policy/README.md

 ## Overview

-This policy adds a new header attribute with a GUID or UUID to the request before sending to a Backend.
+This policy can be used to add a GUID into the header for APIcast and trace the request from the gateway to the backend.

 There are two builds that we need to keep in mind.

 - `apicast-guid-policy`: This first runs the default source to image scripts and copies the contents of the [policies](policies) folder.
 - `apicast-custom`: Takes the output of the first build, runs copies the contents to the right place, also runs some tests.

-So, both of them are required to run.
+So, both of them are required to run in the same order that it is going to be shown later.

-The API Manager get's the list of policies including the custom ones from the API Cast that is being referenced from the `APICAST_REGISTRY_URL`.
+The API Manager gets the list of policies including the custom ones from the API Cast that is being referenced from the `APICAST_REGISTRY_URL`.
 So, don't forget to update the value of this environmnet variable to point the same API Cast instance that you are using to deploy your image.
-In this procedure we will be deploying the policies to the operator provisioned API Casts.
+In this procedure we will be deploying the policies in both operator provisioned API Casts.

 ---